210712-Richard/quentin.hardwick.p0/target/classes/features.md

 ## User Stories

-* As a passenger, I can get in line.
+* As a passenger, I can get in check in.
 * As a passenger, I can create a reservation.
 * As a passenger, I can purchase a ticket
 * As a passenger, I can check in for my flight